-(UPDATED 8/28/19): This is a TRON Roller Coaster Construction Update for August 2019 which is coming to Disney’s Magic Kingdom.
-Today we’re going to see just what’s going on at the TRON coaster construction site including the coaster track almost completely installed!
+(UPDATED 11/4/19): This is a TRON Roller Coaster Construction Update for November 2019 which is coming to Disney’s Magic Kingdom.
+Today we’re going to see just what’s going on at the TRON coaster construction site including the last piece of the coaster track almost completely installed!

 If you aren’t familiar with the TRON roller coaster coming to Disney’s Magic Kingdom, it’s pretty much going to be an exact copy of the super popular attraction in Shanghai Disneyland, which happens to be the fastest ride in any Disney Park worldwide.
 This should help to totally revamp Tomorrowland, something it’s needed for quite some time!
 You can read more about the TRON coaster project for more details.